arduino/docs-content/content/arduino-cloud/06.features/02.cloud-scheduler/cloud-scheduler.md

   - iot-cloud
 ---

-It is now possible to schedule jobs with the [Arduino IoT Cloud](https://create.arduino.cc/iot/), using the new `CloudSchedule` variable type.
+It is now possible to schedule jobs with the [Arduino Cloud](app.arduino.cc), using the new `CloudSchedule` variable type.
 You can pick a start & end date for when the variable should be triggered, and for how long it should be active.
 This variable can be controlled in real time using a graphical widget that you can place on an IoT Cloud dashboard.

 We can for example have: